aaron-grau/curic/html-css/readings/head_section.md

 [W3schools](http://www.w3schools.com/tags/ref_charactersets.asp) has a decent history lesson ending in the modern HTML default: Unicode UTF-8.

-Additional Metatags include page authorship, content-language, social media specific descriptions, and information for the browser about how the page should be served.
+Additional metatags include page authorship, content-language, social media specific descriptions, and information for the browser about how the page should be served.

 Additional Resources: [MDN Meta Tag Documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta)

 ### Scripts

-Another popular element found in the head section is a script tag.
+Another popular element found in the head section is a `<script>` tag.
 The language for these scripts defaults to Javascript but may also be specified with a type attribute.

-We may either write javascript within the script element or provide a src attribute that refers to an external javascript file.
+We may either write Javascript within the script element or provide a `src` attribute that refers to an external Javascript file.

 Here is an example of a script we should all have on our websites which loads Google's popular free analytics platform: Google Analytics.